chimera-linux/chimera-linux.github.io/downloads/index.md

 All images are available [here](https://repo.chimera-linux.org/live).

+There are also `aarch64` platform images for Raspberry Pi (3 and 4, all variants including 400 and compute modules) and Pinebook Pro.
+There are no ISO images for aarch64 yet (GRUB is not ready).
+The device images are console-only, but a desktop environment can be installed into them.

+In addition to ISOs and device images, there are also rootfs tarballs (in `base-minimal` and `base-core` variants for all architectures as well as platform tarballs for the same devices as the device images).

 The graphical images are universal (you can boot them either into GUI or into console depending on the bootloader menu entry).